Thinking about a Baptism or Christening?

 Babies & younger children.

-After the birth of a baby or in the years that follow many parents choose to have their child baptised and we are always pleased to hear from those who would like this for their child.
+After the birth of a baby or in the years that follow many parents choose to have their child baptised and we are always pleased to hear from those who would like this for their child

 Choosing to have your child baptised is a big decision and we will help you to understand the significance of the decision that you will make and what it means to be baptised.

-If you would like to explore the possibility of a baptism for your child, then the first step is to contact the parish office.
-You will then receive some information about baptism and the offer of a visit from the vicar to talk about your child’s baptism.
-Baptisms usually take place on Sundays in the 10.30 am service, but can be arranged as a separate service.
-We encourage you to come along and meet us at church for a service or two prior to the special day so that we can get to know you.
+Baptisms usually take place on Sundays in the 10.30 am service but can, if there is a particular difficulty with a Sunday morning, be arranged as a separate service.
+We encourage you to come along and meet us at church for a service or two prior to the special day so that we can get to know you and you can get to know us!

 Older children & adults.